uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers gitlab login success.](./images/containers_gitlab_login_success.png)

-#### To push docker container in gitlab registry
+#### To push docker container in UAB GitLab registry

-The below first command is the command to push the Docker image to the GitLab container registry.
-The second command is an example of pushing a Docker image to the GitLab container registry.
+The below first command is the command to push the Docker image to the UAB GitLab container registry.
+The second command is an example of pushing a Docker image to the UAB GitLab container registry.

 ```bash
 sudo docker push gitlab_registry_name:ID/gitlab_group_name/project_name:tag